Encodability Criteria for Quantum Based Systems: Encoding Quantum Based Systems

-\begin{thm} The encoding $ \cqpEnc{\cdot} $ is good. \end{thm} \begin{proof} By Definition~\ref{def:encCQP}, $ \cqpEnc{\cdot} $ is compositional, because we can derive the required contexts from the right hand side of the equations by replacing the encodings of the respective sub-terms by holes $ \hole $.
+\begin{proof} By Definition~\ref{def:encoding}, $ \Enc{\cdot} $ is compositional, because we can derive the required contexts from the right hand side of the equations by replacing the encodings of the respective sub-terms by holes $ \hole $.

-By Lemma~\ref{app:nameInvarianceCQP}, $ \cqpEnc{\cdot} $ is name invariant.
+By Lemma~\ref{lem:nameInvariance}, $ \Enc{\cdot} $ is name invariant.

-By Lemma~\ref{app:completeness} and Lemma~\ref{app:soundness}, $ \cqpEnc{\cdot} $ is operationally corresponding with respect to the success sensitive correspondence simulation $ \preceq $.
+By Lemma~\ref{lem:completeness} and Lemma~\ref{lem:soundness}, $ \Enc{\cdot} $ is operationally corresponding with respect to the success sensitive correspondence simulation $ \preceq $.

-By Lemma~\ref{app:divergenceReflectionCQP}, $ \cqpEnc{\cdot} $ reflects divergence.
+By Lemma~\ref{lem:divergenceReflection}, $ \Enc{\cdot} $ reflects divergence.

-By Lemma~\ref{lem:successSensitiveness}, $ \cqpEnc{\cdot} $ is success sensitive. \end{proof}
+By Lemma~\ref{lem:successSensitiveness}, $ \Enc{\cdot} $ is success sensitive. \end{proof}

-By \cite{petersGlabbeek15}, Theorem~\ref{thm:propertiesCQP} implies that there is a correspondence simulation that relates source terms $ S $ and their literal translations $ \cqpEnc{S} $.
-To refer to a more standard equivalence, this also implies that $ S $ and $ \cqpEnc{S} $ are coupled similar (for the relevance of coupled similarity see e.g.~\cite{bispingNestmannPeters20}).
+By \cite{petersGlabbeek15}, Theorem~\ref{thm:goodEncoding} implies that there is a correspondence simulation that relates source terms $ S $ and their literal translations $ \Enc{S} $.
+To refer to a more standard equivalence, this also implies that $ S $ and $ \Enc{S} $ are coupled similar (for the relevance of coupled similarity see \eg \cite{bispingNestmannPeters20}).
 Proving operational correspondence \wrt a bisimulation would not significantly tighten the connection between the source and the target.
-To really tighten the connection such that $ S $ and $ \cqpEnc{S} $ are bisimilar, we need a stricter variant of operational correspondence and for that a more direct translation of probability distributions to avoid the problem discussed in Example~\ref{exa:correspondenceSimulation}.
-Indeed \cite{feng12} introduces probability distributions to \qCCS and a corresponding alternative of measurement that allows to translate this operator homomorphically.
+To really tighten the connection such that $ S $ and $ \Enc{S} $ are bisimilar, we need a stricter variant of operational correspondence and for that a more direct translation of probability distributions to avoid the problem discussed in Example~\ref{exa:correspondenceSimulation}.
+Indeed \cite{FengDuanYing12} introduces probability distributions to \qCCS and a corresponding alternative of measurement that allows to translate this operator homomorphically.
 However, in this study we are more concerned about the quality criteria.
 Hence using them to compare languages that treat qubits fundamentally differently is more interesting here.
 Moreover, to tighten the connection we would need a probabilistic version of operational correspondence and accordingly a probabilistic version of bisimulation.
-We leave the study of these probabilistic versions for future research.
+Very recently we introduced probabilistic operational correspondence in \cite{schmittPeters23}.

-To illustrate the encoding $ \cqpEnc{\cdot} $ on a practical relevant example, we present the translation of the quantum teleportation protocol in Example~\ref{exa:teleportationSource}.
+To illustrate the encoding $ \Enc{\cdot} $ on a practical relevant example, we present the translation of the quantum teleportation protocol in Example~\ref{exa:teleportationSource}.